Indigenous Maps, Films, Rights and Land Claims Certificate

 This intensive one-week course (see Note below) introduces students to the history of the Sto:lo, their relations to land and resources, and rights, title, and land claims issues.
 Students will watch films, read texts, hear oral interviews and presentations, view maps, and tour the Sto:lo cultural landscape as a 'thick' or 'embedded' way of learning about the Sto:lo and the challenges facing them in their relationship with non-Native newcomers and government authorities.
 Sto:lo rights and title issues involve local and broader histories of litigation, negotiation, direct action, and land/resource management.
 The course will challenge students to be creative in thinking of ways to understand, convey, and address rights and title issues, using a variety of methods and media.

-Some reviews from the first three editions of the certificate:
+Some reviews from the first four editions of the certificate:

 "The course fitted amazingly with my other courses...and I feel gave me great new insight of First Nations peoples, which I can apply to my other education."